nesdeq/reddlit/README.md

 # Reddlit

-A minimalist Reddit reader with AI-powered article summarization.
+A minimalist Reddit reader with AI-powered article summarization (optional).
+Written over a weekend with Claude Code.
+Share, fork, use.

+Pure lurking, no account/official API support.

+Primarily written for Android but should compile for Web, Linux, Windows, macOS and i(pad)OS.

 ## Features